aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 (A multi-level heirarchical file can be used.
 This provider will simply 'flatten' the depth by appending the property name at each level using ':' as a delimiter.)

-There are three additional attributes that can be used to configure this builder:
+There are two additional attributes that can be used to configure this builder:
   * `jsonFile` - A required attribute specifying the json file to draw from.
 The '~' character can be used at the start to reference the app root.
   * `jsonMode` - `[Flat|Sectional]`.
 'Flat' is the default.
     - This attribute requires a little more explanation.
 It says above to think of the json file as a single flat key/value source.
 This is the usual that applies to